Yoric/about-opalang/talk.md

 - MLstate and the project died shortly after.

 --
-- But the ideas live on :)
+- But the enthusiasm lives on :)

 ---
 class: middle